Marjory00/TomCollege/README.md

-# 🎓 TomCollege School Management System
+# 🎓 TomCollege Portal & Dashboard

-A comprehensive **web-based school management system** for managing students, classes, and schedules with **role-based access control**.
+A comprehensive **web-based college portal** and administrative dashboard for managing students, courses, and academic data using a modern Angular standalone architecture.

 ---